-- ATI Test of Essential Academic Skills (TEAS) Minimum of 70% - Availability of space in clinical sites - Availability of faculty resources - Grade Point Average greater than the minimum of 3.0

-- Grades in Science courses minimum of B is preferred - Patterns of withdrawal from courses/schools - Grades of D or F - Written communication ability
+- Successful completion of a standardized preadmission exam for nursing.
+Information regarding exam and minimum score located on School of Nursing website. - Availability of space in clinical sites - Availability of faculty resources - Grade Point Average greater than the minimum of 3.0 - Grades in Science courses minimum of B is preferred - Patterns of withdrawal from courses/schools - Grades of D or F - Written communication ability